Premium translated audio

 • What it is best forLanguage learners, bilingual households, global news listeners, and people who follow creators outside their strongest listening language.

-• What stays clearAvailability depends on the episode, transcript quality, source audio, processing status, and the user's Premium entitlement.
+• What stays clearAvailability depends on the episode, transcript quality, reachable source audio, processing status, language support, and the user's Premium entitlement.

 • How it fits the appTranslated audio sits next to Podcast Brain, summaries, chapters, and transcript-backed AI rather than replacing the core podcast player.